dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 [the first part of the tutorial](https://dominik-wilkowski.com/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/#taking-the-magic-out-of-coding) but now we should look into generating our terrain.
 We want the terrain to be random each time so that each time we play the game, the challenge is a little different.
-How would you do that though?
+How would you do that, though?
 Let's assume we have a function that generates random numbers for us within a range, how would you go about generating your coordinates for each block?
-Your first insinct might be to just generate a pair of numbers, check if the tile at that coordinate is `Tile::Empty` and then place it.
+Your first instinct might be to just generate a pair of numbers, check if the tile at that coordinate is `Tile::Empty` and then place it.
 It was my first thought too.
 But this is pretty inefficient because you're just brute-forcing your way to a full board and could get extraordinarily unlucky by generating multiple coordinates in a row that are not `Empty` and the more blocks you place on the board, the higher the chances of collisions like that.

-Instead of that, let's just collect every possible coordinate on the board into a colleciton type like a `Vec` and then shuffle the vector and [pop](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.pop) the last one out one by one for placing each block.
+Instead of that, let's just collect every possible coordinate on the board into a collection type like a `Vec` and then shuffle the vector and [pop](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.pop) the last one out, one by one for placing each block.

 ```rust {data-file="board.rs", data-fold="['1-11', '21-53']", hl_lines=["15-17"]}